-Australia’s EDR of gold, iron ore, lead, nickel, rutile, tantalum*, uranium, zinc and zircon were the world’s largest in 2019 (Table 8).
-Another 15 commodities ranked in the top five for world economic resources: antimony, bauxite, black coal, brown coal, cobalt, copper, diamond, ilmenite, lithium, manganese ore, niobium*, silver, tin, tungsten and vanadium (Table 8).
-Australia’s ranking for economic resources of nickel went from second in the world in 2018 to first in 2019.
-Australia’s rankings for manganese ore, molybdenum and vanadium resources all increased by one position in 2019 to fourth, seventh and second, respectively.
+Australia’s EDR of gold, iron ore, lead, nickel, rutile, silver, tantalum*, uranium, zinc and zircon were the world’s largest in 2020 (Table 5).
+Another 15 commodities ranked in the top five for world economic resources: antimony, bauxite, black coal, brown coal, cobalt, copper, diamond, ilmenite, lithium, magnesite, manganese ore, niobium, tin, tungsten and vanadium (Table 5).
+Australia’s ranking for economic resources of silver went from third in the world in 2019 to first in 2020 as resources in Poland and Peru were reassessed.
+Other significant movers were magnesite, from sixth to fourth, and tin, from fourth to third.

-In 2019, Australia was the top global producer for bauxite, iron ore and rutile (all bulk commodities), as well as lithium which is becoming increasingly important for battery storage technologies.
-Australia was the second largest producer of diamond, gold, lead, manganese ore and zircon; the third largest producer of cobalt, uranium and zinc; the fourth largest producer of ilmenite and rare earths; and the fifth largest producer of antimony, black coal, magnesite, nickel, silver and tantalum (Table 5).
+In 2020, Australia was the top global producer for bauxite, iron ore, and rutile (all bulk commodities), as well as lithium which is important for battery storage technologies.
+Australia was the second largest producer of gold, lead, uranium, zinc and zircon; the third largest producer of cobalt, diamond, ilmenite and manganese ore; the fourth largest producer of rare earths and the fifth largest producer of antimony, black coal, magnesite, nickel, silver and tantalum (Table 5).
 In fact Australia went from a top 5 producer of 15 commodities in 2019 to 20 commodities in 2020, reflecting, in part, that Australia’s mining industry weathered the effects of the covid-19 pandemic better than this sector in many other countries.

 |Commodity||World Ranking for Resources||Share of World Resources||World Ranking for Production||Share of World Production|

 n.a. = not applicable because Australia has no Economic Demonstrated Resources of that particular commodity; PGE = platinum group elements (platinum, palladium, osmium, iridium, ruthenium, rhodium).

 Minor = <1% of global economic resources and/or production, therefore Australia’s ranking unable to be determined.